NFL Week 18 Scenarios, Stakes & Playoff Matchups | What to Expect Today in Final Week

 It's simple for the Eagles: win against the Commanders, and so long as the Bears lose, they will jump into second.
 A loss or a Bears win will keep them in third.

-A loss against the Seahawks could drop the 49ers down to the No. 6 seed by the end of the weekend.
-However, for that to occur, the Rams must rebound and beat the Arizona Cardinals at home on Sunday.
+Saturday's loss against the Seahawks could drop the 49ers down to the No. 6 seed if the Rams take care of business and beat the Arizona Cardinals at home later today.

 Our Mike Spector doesn't believe it will come to that, though, which he discusses in his NFL upset picks for Week 18.